 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…

-- 4 large Portobello mushroom, stalks finely chopped
+- 4 large Portobello mushrooms, stalks finely chopped

 The mushroom is a fungus which comes in a wide range of varieties that belong to two distinct…